 10. Abdominal discomfort

 Symptoms can range from mild indigestion to severe nausea, cramping, and vomiting.
-You can’t always attribute these symptoms to an impending heart attack but there’s a reason to suspect if abdominal discomfort is being experienced by someone who hasn’t eaten anything bad or doesn’t have stomach illness.
+You can’t always attribute these symptoms to an impending heart attack but there’s a reason to suspect if abdominal discomfort is being experienced by someone who hasn’t eaten anything bad or doesn’t have a stomach illness.

 Heart attacks can be a silent killer, as many people may not even realize they are having one until it’s too late.

 Recognizing heart attack symptoms early is critical because it can save a person’s life.
 When a heart attack occurs, the flow of blood to the heart muscle is blocked, which can lead to permanent damage or even death if not treated immediately.

 The earlier a heart attack is recognized, the better the chances of survival and the less damage to the heart muscle.